Here's where to find the 3 official watch parties for the Memphis Tigers March Madness run

-MEMPHIS, Tenn. — The Tigers are back in the NCAA Men's Basketball Tournament for the first time in eight years, playing Boise State in Portland, Oregon, Thursday, March 17 at 12:45 p.m.
+MEMPHIS, Tenn. — The Tigers are back in the NCAA Men's Basketball Tournament for the first time in eight years, and after being Boise State in Portland Thursday, they are preparing to take on Gonzaga Saturday in the second round with an 8:40 p.m. tip off.

 While the distance involved might make it a challenge for Tigers fans to travel to watch the team, venues around the city are hosting watch parties so Memphians can get together and cheer on their team from afar.

-The game itself won't only be monumental for the Tigers, but the city as well.
-With star power all over the court, it won't be a game to miss.
+These games aren't just monumental for the Tigers, but the city as well.
+With star power all over the court, fans don't want to miss the action.

 RELATED: March Madness: How to watch projected NBA lottery picks in the first round of the NCAA tournament